Wills and Estates – Small Estates – New Mexico

-C. As used in this section, “homestead” means the principal place of residence of the decedent or surviving spouse or the last principal place of residence if neither the decedent nor the surviving spouse is residing in that residence because of illness or incapacitation and which consists of one or more dwellings together with appurtenant structures, the land underlying both the dwellings and the appurtenant structures and a quantity of land reasonably necessary for parking and other uses that facilitates the use of the dwellings and appurtenant structures, and provided the value of this property for property taxation purposes does not exceed one hundred thousand dollars ($100,000).
+C. As used in this section, “homestead” means the principal place of residence of the decedent or surviving spouse or the last principal place of residence if neither the decedent nor the surviving spouse is residing in that residence because of illness or incapacitation and that consists of one or more dwellings together with appurtenant structures, the land underlying both the dwellings and the appurtenant structures and a quantity of land reasonably necessary for parking and other uses that facilitates the use of the dwellings and appurtenant structures, and provided the full value of this property as assessed for property taxation purposes does not exceed five hundred thousand dollars ($500,000).

 45-3-1206.
 Effect of affidavit.